PartnerRobotChallengeVirtual/handyman-unity/README.md

 Please start the ROS side application beforehand.

+<font color="Red"><b>
+Note: Currently, task message supports only the following formats.
+"Go to the AAA,  grasp the BBB and come back here".
+</b></font>

 ### Execute On Unity Editor
 1. Double click "Assets/Competition/Handyman/Handyman(.unity)" in Project window.
 2. Click the Play button at the top of the Unity editor.